 Pearls represents the moon, because of their beautiful shape and radiance.
 The moon controls the tides of the oceans, whose strength and pull can synchronize a group of women’s menstruation, bringing them together.

 Pearls are said to be symbolic gemstones of the goddess Venus.
 The Goddess Venus was born on the ocean during the Biblical flood and called priestess of women.
 Mary Magdalene’s feast day falls on 22 July, synergistic with Venus, when the planet shines the brightest.
 Tradition went that only nobles of royal blood lines could wear pearls until about a century ago.
-They also thought pearls represent the tears of Mary Magdalene: tears of happiness at being saved by Christ’s love, and tears of repentance for her sins.
+They also thought pearls represent the tears of Mary Magdalene: tears of happiness at being redeemed by Christ’s love.
 Remember, as you continue through this article, there is no hard evidence that Mary Magdalene was ever a sinner.

-Legend states that Mary Magdalene served as a priestess of women at the temple of Artemis at Ephesus, cloistered with women for much of her time there and at home.
+Legend states that Mary Magdalene served as a priestess at the temple of Artemis at Ephesus, cloistered with women there and at home.
 Pope Gregory deemed Mary Magdalene a prostitute in the ninth century, because of the temple practices of sacred prostitution.
 In Mary’s time, sacred prostitution was respectable and noble.
 It occurred only one day in a year, and only high-born noble women could take part.
 The custom dates back to the Biblical flood.
 As there were very few women survivors, they had to take multiple husbands to regrow the population in order that it could sustain itself.

 As a royal and religious matriarch, not a sacred prostitute, they considered Mary Magdalene as a role model for women in orthodox cultures from ancient times to the present.
 The pearl is an analogy of Mary Magdalene’s life.
-What we have been told is only a bit of misunderstood grit in an epic adventure.
+The Iconography of St. Mary Magdalene has been confused with her symbolism and meaning.
 Her tragic holy and royal romance holds bright and shining wisdom yet to be revealed in her pearls.

 Symbols of Mary: The Egg